framdani/minishell/README.md

 ## Minishell
-The objective of this project is to create a simple shell.
+This is a school project.
+We have to recode a little bash.

+For more informations about the main instructions, [click here]()

 ## Grammar